-The Urban Robotics Foundation was created to coordinate the robotic policies of member municipalities.
+The Urban Robotics Foundation was created to help coordinate the robotic policies of member municipalities.

-URF is the drafter of the ISO 4448 series for ground-based automated mobility.
-This standard sets up the parameters and procedures for loading and unloading of passengers and goods with automated motor vehicles at the curbside, and the movement of robotic service vehicles within pedestrian spaces (sidewalks, crosswalks, bikeways, etc.) within cities, towns and suburbs.
+URF is the drafter of the ISO 4448 draft series for ground-based automated mobility.
+This standard sets up the parameters and procedures for loading and unloading of passengers and goods with automated motor vehicles at the curbside and the movement of Public Mobile Robots (PMRs) such as delivery robots within pedestrian spaces (sidewalks, crosswalks, bikeways, etc.) in cities, towns and suburbs.

-ISO 4448 enables cities to constrain the times, places, speeds, pathways, and volumes of robots in shared public spaces so that pedestrians are safe and their rights-of-way are safeguarded
+ISO 4448 provides guidance to cities for constraining the times, places, speeds, pathways, and volumes of robots in shared public spaces so that pedestrians are safe and their rights-of-way are safeguarded

 We support operators of logistics and other service fleets (e.g., maintenance, security) by informing a governance and communication infrastructure that makes negotiating concurrent access to city pavements, walkways, bikeways, laneways, etc. by multiple fleet operators both feasible and safe

 We support manufacturers of automated mobile service robots (e.g., sidewalk robots) by informing a communication infrastructure that enables a common machine and fleet conformance for acceptance into operating fleets and for city deployment